Malwine/learn-to-code/tutorial_en.md

   - index.html
   - name_generator.rb

-We will set these files up and input a few lines.
-We check with every file if it works.
-Once we are done we will continue coding.
+We will set these files up and input a few lines in every file.
+We'll check with every file if it works.
+Once we are done we will continue coding and dive deeper.

 ### The Gemfile
 Create a new folder in the Console: `mkdir name-generator`